-The purpose of the RSU Plan is to assist the Corporation in attracting and retaining individuals with experience and ability, to allow certain employees of the Corporation and its subsidiaries designated at the Committee's discretion, to participate in the long-term success of the Corporation and to promote a greater alignment of interests between the employees designated under this RSU Plan and those of Shareholders.
+The purpose of the RSU Plan is to assist the Corporation in attracting and retaining individuals with experience and ability, to allow certain employees of the Corporation and its subsidiaries designated at the HRS Committee's discretion, to participate in the long-term success of the Corporation and to promote a greater alignment of interests between the employees designated under this RSU Plan and those of Shareholders.

-The vesting of half of each RSU grant are subject to performance criteria.
-All RSU grants (except the Special RSU Grant) are subject to the following vesting terms: one half (1/2) is time-based and will vest on the third anniversary of such grant; the remaining portion (1/2) will also vest on the third anniversary of such grant but is subject to performance criteria approved by the Committee and the Board of Directors.
+The vesting of half of each annual RSU grant are subject to performance criteria.
+All annual RSU grants are subject to the following vesting terms: one half (1/2) is time-based and will vest on the third anniversary of such grant; the remaining portion (1/2) will also vest on the third anniversary of such grant but is subject to performance criteria approved by the HRS Committee and the Board of Directors.
 For greater certainty, settlement of performance based RSUs granted as part of the annual long-term incentive compensation does not represent a guaranteed compensation item for the Named Executives as the determination of the performance relating to such RSU grant remains the sole prerogative of the Board of Directors.
-The terms and conditions of the Special RSU Grant are more specifically addressed under the heading "Annual Incentive Award" above.
+It should be noted that, as part of his hiring terms, Mr. Singh was granted 225,000 Initial RSUs, including 75,000 RSUs the vesting of which was subject to the acquisition of 75,000 Common Shares of the Corporation.
+The balance of 150,000 Initial RSUs, vests in three equal tranches over three years.

-The Committee considers that such performance criteria improves the alignment of Named Executives' interests with those of Shareholders of the Corporation and promotes sustainable growth and value creation.
-The Committee monitors the achievement of these performance criteria on a regular basis.
+The HRS Committee considers that performance criteria attached to part of the annual RSU grant improves the alignment of Named Executives' interests with those of Shareholders of the Corporation and promotes sustainable growth and value creation.
+The HRS Committee monitors the achievement of these performance criteria on a regular basis.

-Whenever dividends are paid on Common Shares, additional RSUs are automatically granted to each participant who holds RSUs on the record date for such dividend.
+Whenever dividends are paid in Common Shares, additional RSUs are automatically granted to each participant who holds RSUs on the record date for such dividend.
 Following the vesting date, RSUs are settled, at the discretion of the Corporation, in Common Shares, in cash (in which case for an amount equivalent to the product of the number of vested RSUs multiplied by the closing price of a Common Share on the TSX on the day prior to the payment date) or a combination of both Common Shares and cash, less applicable withholdings.

-The Committee may, at its entire discretion, accelerate the terms of vesting of any outstanding RSU in circumstances it deems appropriate.
+The HRS Committee may, at its entire discretion, accelerate the terms of vesting of any outstanding RSU in circumstances it deems appropriate.
 In the event of a change of control as defined in the RSU Plan, all RSUs outstanding on the change of control date become immediately vested, irrespective of performance conditions, if any.